What is Vegan Mushroom Stroganoff?

 Watch!
 How to make the best Vegan Mushroom Stroganoff

-As you might have guessed from the above section, mushrooms are the star of this show!
-As for mushroom variety, you can use any combination you like, but I recommend trying at least two different mushrooms that aren’t too similar so you can get a variety of tastes and textures.
+Mushrooms are the star of this show!
+You can use any combo of shrooms you like, but I recommend trying at least two different mushroom varieties that aren’t too similar so you can get a mix of tastes and textures.

 To keep this meal reasonably priced, you can try ~70% cremini mushrooms (brown button mushrooms) and try a more exotic mushroom for the remaining mushrooms.
 Options to consider include shiitake, maitake, oyster, enoki, chanterelle, king oyster, or portobello.
 Or, you can splurge and try a variety of exotic or wild mushrooms.